Jerry Stitt: Head coach (1997–2001)

 By 2001, there was a growing sense of restlessness and frustration amongst the fanbase and university administration.
-Despite having finished with reasonable overall records in 3 of the past 4 seasons, the Wildcats had not been competitive in conference play and had fallen behind the rival Arizona State Sun Devils in recruiting and performance.
-While the Sun Devils under Jim Brock and Pat Murphy had made the postseason in 6 of the previous 10 seasons including 2 College World Series appearances, the Wildcats under Kindall and Stitt had appeared in only 3 postseasons over the same period, had not appeared in the College World Series since 1986 and had not even won a postseason game since defeating Oklahoma State 4-0 on May 31, 1993 in the Midwest Regional.
+Despite having finished with reasonable overall records in three of the past four seasons, the Wildcats had not been competitive in conference play and had fallen behind the rival Arizona State Sun Devils in recruiting and performance.
+While the Sun Devils, under Jim Brock and Pat Murphy, had made the postseason in six of the previous 10 seasons including two College World Series appearances, the Wildcats under Kindall and Stitt had appeared in only three postseasons over the same period, had not appeared in the College World Series since 1986 and had not won a postseason game since defeating Oklahoma State 4–0 in 1993 in the Midwest Regional.
 Speculation began to ensue that 2001 may be Stitt's final season with the program barring a significant turnaround.

-The 2001 Wildcats would finish with yet another 33-23 record (12-12 in Pac-10), narrowly missing out again on making the NCAA tournament.
+The 2001 Wildcats would finish with yet another 33–23 record (12–12 in Pac-10), narrowly missing out again on making the NCAA tournament.

-On June 29, 2001 Stitt resigned as the head baseball coach via a university press release after 5 seasons, 23 in total with the program.
+On June 29, 2001 Stitt resigned as the head coach via a university press release after five seasons, 23 in total with the program.
 Assistant coaches Kinneberg and Solis were also released following Stitt's resignation.
-Rumored replacements at the time were former Wildcats players Chip Hale and Ron Hassey, along with recently-fired Florida Gators head coach Andy Lopez (who would eventually be given the job).
-It is unclear whether Stitt was asked to resign by Athletic Director Jim Livengood, but it was reported that Stitt had been given a verbal contract extension only a month earlier by Livengood only to have the offer rescinded when news reports became public regarding Lopez's firing from Florida.
+Rumored replacements at the time were former Wildcats players Chip Hale and Ron Hassey, along with recently-fired Florida Gators head coach Andy Lopez, who would eventually be given the job.
+It is unclear whether Stitt was asked to resign by athletic director Jim Livengood, but it was reported that Stitt had been given a verbal contract extension only a month earlier by Livengood only to have the offer rescinded when news reports became public regarding Lopez's firing from Florida.
 Nevertheless, the university released a statement thanking Stitt for his longtime service to the baseball program and praising his character and integrity.

-Stitt would finish with a head coaching record of 157-125 (58-74 Pac-10) with 1 NCAA tournament appearance to his name.
+Stitt would finish with a head coaching record of 157–125 (58–74 Pac-10) with one NCAA tournament appearance.